 - 1 cup cold water

-- 1 bunch (about 8 ounces) pencil-thin asparagus, ends snapped off
+- 1 bunch (8 oz) pencil-thin asparagus ends snapped off

 - Sea salt and freshly ground black pepper